Pluggable R-tree implementation in pure Python.

 In addition, this library also provides utilities for inspecting the R-tree structure.
 It allows creating diagrams (using matplotlib and graphviz) that show the R-tree nodes and entries (including all the intermediate, non-leaf nodes), along with plots of their corresponding bounding boxes.
 It also allows exporting the R-tree to PostGIS so it could be examined using a GIS viewer like QGIS.

-Contributions for implementing additional strategies are welcome.
+Contributions for implementing additional strategies and operations are welcome.
 See the section on Extending below.

 This package is available on PyPI and can be installed using pip: